Hammonton is one of the towns hoping to profit if drivers leave the highways and come through town to avoid higher tolls

 The last two years at the school really are impressive when you think that the taxes had gone up by 52.7 cents as you point out since 2000, when the new school was under construction.
 It is great to see we are finally charging the right tuition to Waterford.
 All they are doing now is paying their fair share and we didn't have a tax increase this year.
 It's all good!

+The 52.7 did not happen as the new school was under construction.
+It happenned when the state stopped following the funding laws.
+The increases came from 2001 to the present.
 And yes the last two years at the school are impressive because it proved that our district was among the most severely affected by the improper funding.
 Our district was hurt so badly that special legislation was enacted last year for our school and 7 others who were hurt the most in our State.
 If there was not a cap on increases, we would be receiving a whole lot more in funding this year.
 If the caps stay the same it will take a couple of years for the proper funding level to be reached for Hammonton.